aboutbits/ansible-caddy-sites/readme.md

 ## Role Variables

-- `caddy_sites_reverse_proxy`: A list of sites, that should be configured as reverse proxy.
+- `caddy_sites_reverse_proxy`: A list of sites, that should be configured as reverse proxies.
-- `caddy_sites_redirect`: A list of sites, that should be configured a redirect.
+- `caddy_sites_redirect`: A list of sites, that should be configured as redirects.
-- `caddy_sites_custom`: A list of sites, that should a custom configuration.
+- `caddy_sites_custom`: A list of sites, that provide a custom configuration.

 ## Example Playbook